supergiant-hq/xnet/README.md

 # xNET

-xNET is a generic framework to build tools as simple as a network tunnel or as complex as an overlay network.
+xNET is a generic network framework to build tools as simple as a network tunnel or as complex as an overlay network.

 ## Modules

-- [Generic UDP Client and Server][udpreadme] over QUIC protocol
+- [Generic UDP Client and Server][udpreadme] using QUIC protocol
 - [P2P Network][p2preadme] with Broker, Relay and Client implementations
 - TUN Device for Linux, Darwin and Windows (TODO)